hemanthkumargr/docs/thirdPartyModules/PayPal-Module.md

     }
 ```

 Now let's add a method to our controller to handle the callback from PayPal back to Broadleaf.
+Notice that the callback from PayPal will have a request parameters called `PayerID` and `token`

 ```java
     @RequestMapping(value="/paypal/process", method = {RequestMethod.GET})